 • According to results of the competition, a group will enroll 35-40 people, taking into account professional, regional, and gender quotas.

-Speakers of the XV-XVI School programme
+Speakers of the XIX School programme

 Andriy Andrushkiv

-Executive director of Joint Action Centre
+Executive Director of Joint Action Centre (2020–2022), USPS 2016 Alumnus

-Yehor Aushev
+Yegor Aushev

-Cyber Unit Technologies
+CEO, Cyber Unit Technologies

-USPS 2016 Alumnus
+Cybersecurity Expert, USPS 2016 Alumnus

 Ivan Gomza